 How 988 works

-988 connects you with a trained counselor through text, online chat, or call.
+988 connects you with a trained crisis counselor through text, online chat, or call.
 We are here 24/7/365 to support you with anything you’re going through.
 You only need to say as much as you’re comfortable sharing.
 No pressure.
 No wrong answers.

 Call 988